 How Do You Know If It's Working?

 It's different for everyone.
 For some of us changes happen immediately and others it takes a while.
-Many of us don't notice at first and then look back and notice big improvements have occured, according to Uchida-Boas.
+Many of us don't notice at first and then look back and notice big improvements have occurred, according to Uchida-Boas.

 Related on Organic Authority